As a real estate agent filing a Schedule C as a self-employed individual, you can deduct the following qualifying expenses from your gross income:

 8. Business Gifts are limited to $25 per person/group.
 To claim a deduction for a business gift, make an entry into Other Expenses on the Schedule C and report the amount.

 9. The Home Office deduction requires that you have a dedicated space at home that you use exclusively for your business.
 This space must be your primary workspace.
 So, if you have a physical office, you may not qualify for a home office deduction.
 Entries for the home office are entered into the Schedule C as Business Use of Home.
 Direct expenses are expenses that are directly related to the portion of the home set aside as your workspace.
 Indirect expenses would be expenses allocated to the entire home.
 For example, your real estate taxes would be an indirect expense since they are for the entire home.
 However, if you have a separate phone line for the home office only, you could classify the utility payment as a Direct Expense.

 You can review this Business Use of Home for further information.

-9. Half of the taxes you pay on your return for self-employment deductible on your tax return.
+10. Half of the taxes you pay on your return for self-employment are deductible on your tax return.
 The program will automatically calculate that amount for you.

-13. Office Rent can be listed as a General Expense on the Schedule C. However, if you work from home and qualify for the Home Office Deduction, you can claim a portion of the home mortgage Interest and real estate taxes on the Business Use of Home form.
+14. Office Rent can be listed as a General Expense on the Schedule C. However, if you work from home and qualify for the Home Office Deduction, you can claim a portion of the home mortgage interest and real estate taxes on the Business Use of Home form.
 You can also depreciate the portion of the home used for business use.

-15. Basic Office expenses such as pencils, pens, paper, envelopes, postage, ink, etc. are considered to be Office Expenses on the Schedule C.
+16. Basic office expenses such as pencils, pens, paper, envelopes, postage, ink, etc. are considered to be Office Expenses on the Schedule C.